Dyslexia and dyscalculia testing throughout Scotland

 The aim of DysGuise is to identify some of the challenges that people might come across in their learning, and to uncover the strengths that they can use to deal with these challenges.

-We help people with learning difficulties to achieve their full potential in life.
-We specialise in assessment for dyslexia and other related specific learning difficulties including dyscalculia (difficulties with numbers) dyspraxia (which includes co-ordination difficulties) and dysgraphia (difficulties with handwriting).
-DysGuise can show how people with these difficulties approach learning.
-DysGuise also uncovers the positive aspects – this can include visual skills, problem-solving and creativity.
+Jennie can show how people with these different difficulties approach their learning.
+She also uncovers the positive aspects – this can include visual skills, problem-solving and creativity.

 Jennie provides full assessments that help to identify individual strengths and weaknesses and the particular level of support people might need.
 This can often be the start of a more positive journey through learning and through life in general.